corsa-center/corsa-center.github.io/docs/index.md

 To promote sustainable practices in the research software community and support the development, maintenance, and long-term viability of research software.

+# Community

+Our community comprises any open source scientific and reserarch software projects interested in sustainablity.
+We are founding members of the [Consortium for the Advancement of Scientific Software (CASS)](https://cass.community).

 # Key Components
 - **Pathways to Foundations:** Assisting the research software ecosystem to avail the resources and community structure of open source software foundations.
   - [NumFOCUS - How to Apply and Join](foundations/numfocus.html)